Insider Info Newsletter

 ~ ~ Some references say that Galeyville only lasted as a town during 1881 & 1882: only 2 years.
 That it became a ghost town after that.
 But is that the case?

 ~ ~ On July 15, 1882 the Tombstone Epitaph reported Census results for Cochise County.
 They criticized its accuracy, saying it under reported the population by 33%!

 ~ ~ It complained that "Galeyville is not mentioned

 in the table, but... that place is included in Morse's Mill and vicinity."
 The count there reported 94, vs. Tombstone at 5,300!
 What's strange is Morse's Mill is even more obscure than Galeyville - just a sawmill area built by Morse & Co. near Camp Bowie.

 ~ ~ But Galeyville continued on.
 In December 1883 a few incidents happened when the law interviewed citizens living in Galeyville.
 It seemed outlaws still were drawn to the town.
 Individual small mining operations were there at least as late as 1902.
 E.J.
 Hands lived in Galeyville & sold his mine there to P.H.
 Clark.

 ~ ~ On May 4, 1886 the Tombstone Epitaph was happy to report a Wild West Show was in town that evening at City Hall (of all places!).
 The heading called it the "Greatest Show on Earth" with "Unprecedented Attractions."
 After appearing in Tombstone, they headed to other local towns, among which was

 Galeyville.
-[By the way - we've gotta soon add this one to our Wild West Show website page!!
-Watch for it - kinda crazy & amazing!]
+[By the way - we've got more details about it on our Wild West Show website page!!
+Click that link above - kinda crazy & amazing!]

 ~ ~ From July 1886 until at least 1896 the Cochise County Board of Supervisors regularly assigned Galeyville Precinct numbers, + Inspector & Judge posts for elections.
 At times, though, nobody in Galeyville even voted.